-With its wealth of historical and cultural attractions, pleasant Bloemfontein is the ideal place to begin your adventure of the Free State.
+The list of things to do seem to grow every year, but a good start is by a visit to the wealth of historical and cultural attractions in thriving Bloemfontein.
 From here, make your way north and follow the renowned Highlands Route.
-Start in Harrismith, end at Zastron and choose your favorite adventures along the way.
+Start in Harrismith, end at Zastron and choose your favourite adventures along the way.

 Spend a morning on horseback exploring nearby Golden Gate Highlands National Park or choose between the many excellent hikes among the magnificent golden sandstone cliffs.